eadmaster/pcrown/readme.md

  - all story events and names translated using a fixed-width font
    - make some lines shorter to reduce pauses: https://github.com/eadmaster/pcrown/issues/1
    - use a bigger monospaced font: https://github.com/eadmaster/pcrown/issues/3
+   - some symbols in the font still missing
  - items translations missing (HELP NEEDED): https://github.com/eadmaster/pcrown/issues/2
- - some symbols in the font to be replaced (WIP)
- - needs testing for bugs
+ - needs play testing for bugs

 ## Preview